h-albert-lee/what-I-read-2023/README.md

 Multi-Horizon Forecasting for Limit Order Books: Novel Deep Learning Approaches and Hardware Acceleration using Intelligent Processing units(ArXiv 2021)

 Effects of Limit Order Book Information Level on Market Stability Metrics (Journal of Economic Interaction and Coordination 2015)

+Intraday Seasonalities and Nonstationarity of Trading Volume in Financial Markets : Individual and Cross-Sectional Features (PLoS ONE, 2016)

+Intraday Volume Percentages Forecasting Usinga Dynamic SVM-based Approach (Journal of system science and complexity, 2017)

+Volume Prediction With Neural Networks (Journal of frontiers in artificial intelligence, 2019)

+Predicting Daily Trading Volume via Various Hidden states (ArXiv 2021)